dbashford/mimosa-adhoc-module/README.md

 ## Functionality

 This module forwards registation and workflow functions on to your code, allowing local code to be directly linked into Mimosa's workflows.
-Commands are executed in the order they are provided.

 ## Default Config